 If you need to move a body out of England and Wales, you need permission from the coroner in the district where the body is.

-You will need to complete a Form of Notice - Form 104, available from the Register Office or the coroner.
-Once completed you need to take or send the form to the coroner.
-The coroner will then take the notice and say when the body can be removed; this will usually be four clear days later.
+You will need to complete a Form of Notice - Form 104, available from the register office or the coroner.
+Once completed, you need to take or send the form to the coroner.
+The coroner will take the notice and will say when the body can be removed; this will usually be four clear days later.
 For more urgent requests you should contact the coroner's office directly.

 After a death has been registered, the registrar will issue: